Translation Seminar Series (Since 2001)

 seminars_20160331

 The seminar will focus on how the performance of popular music, as well as its reception, can be influenced and shaped by translation and other interlingual activities.
 It will first offer an overview of the phenomenon by discussing music’s various forms of materiality and the accompanying forms of translation.
-It will elaborate on what non-translation of lyrics may signify within a particular socio-political context, how translation and music may interact on paper (e.g. album inserts), and how popular music may be consumed on digital platforms through the circulation of translations of lyrics.

 The Translation and Contestation of Political and Scientific Concepts across Time and Space: A Corpus-Based Study